-Use of Community Engagement Committee platform to increase organizing and networking capacity within small business community Resources needed Outreach materials in multiple languages Access to volunteers/organizations to support ongoing business assistance needs On staff language assistance available for Spanish and Somali Partners in the work FRAYEO Lyn-Lake Business Association Lake Street Council Brave New Media, Zeus Jones MetroIBA Commercial Land Trust, Twin Cities Land Bank Commercial Property Owners City of Minneapolis - Small Business Team, CPED Person(s) responsible Kaley Brown, Executive Director Marcus VanderSanden, Engagement Manager Fartun Ismail, Outreach Specialist Robb Larson, Communications & Admin Associate Timeline Dec 2021-Mar 2022: Complete deliverables and reporting for City of Mpls Great Streets Grant focused on Lake & Nicollet area stakeholder identification and early stage displacement risk assessment work; work in tandem with Lake Street Alignment Process Project Team to conduct final stages of the 6 month alignment process (ends March 2022) Jan: Develop and launch a marketing plan to ensure businesses know about the Facade Improvement Matching Grant opportunity and we can get all of our remaining contract funds committed before the application opportunity for a renewed contract and pool of funding is opened again for 2023 Mar-Sept: Planning and engagement for 2022 version of the Eat Street Festival, taking place on the 21st block of Nicollet Ave in 2022 Jul-Aug: Complete updates to Eat Street and Whittier Neighborhood Dining Guide and mail out to all addresses Sept-Oct: Execution and follow-up/evaluation work for Eat Street Festival, including surveying participating businesses
+Person(s) responsible Kaley Brown, Executive Director Marcus VanderSanden, Engagement Manager Fartun Ismail, Outreach Specialist Robb Larson, Communications & Admin Associate Timeline Q1 2023 Apply displacement risk assessment data and feedback from 2022 to Former Kmart & New Nicollet Ave engagement process - 2023-2024 Publicize ongoing opportunities via multiple channels, including website, social media, culturally relevant radio programs, direct mailers, and door-to-door outreach, calls, texts, emails Q1-Q4 2023: Apply outcomes from Urban Land Institute Minnesota's Technical Assistance Panel on combatting displacement to remaining stages of engagement Evaluate our work throughout to ensure that we can modify approaches as we go to fill gaps in who is being successfully engaged, rather than at the end of the process.
+Quantitative goals 100 one-on-one conversations with small businesses regarding the Former Kmart & New Nicollet Ave project Distribute one direct mailer per year to all addresses in Whittier promoting neighborhood dining options and alternative food resources (food shelves, mutual aid sites, etc.) Monthly social media highlights of a small business in Whittier Complete an accurate, comprehensive database/directory of all Whittier businesses and establish an internal system to maintain it Qualitative goals Be able to identify all BIPOC and/or immigrant/refugee-owned small businesses in Whittier (have almost achieved this for the south half of Whittier; build out for the rest of the neighborhood and establish a process for regular updates) Establish an understanding of the business/commercial vacancy landscape in Whittier and increase our ability to recruit locally- and BIPOC-owned businesses to occupy those spaces WA is able to reliably identify issues that need attention for individual business and match with appropriate resources and organization for technical support Outcome of engagement WA can actively support the preservation of BIPOC and locally-owned small businesses in Whittier neighborhood

-Oct-Dec: Conduct in-depth evaluation of progress toward the goals; identify areas to improve/amend approach or expand on strategies that were successful; and make programming and budgeting recommendations to the WA Board for 2023 and beyond with information gleaned from community interactions throughout the year.
-Quantitative goals 50 one-on-one conversations with small businesses regarding Lake & Nicollet area redevelopment Distribute one direct mailer per year to all addresses in Whittier promoting neighborhood dining options and alternative food resources (food shelves, mutual aid sites, etc.) Monthly social media highlights of a small business in Whittier Complete an accurate, comprehensive database/directory of all Whittier businesses and establish an internal system to maintain it Qualitative goals Be able to identify all BIPOC and/or immigrant/refugee-owned small businesses in Whittier Establish an understanding of the business/commercial vacancy landscape in Whittier and increase our ability to recruit locally- and BIPOC-owned businesses to occupy those spaces WA is able to reliably identify issues that need attention for individual business and match with appropriate resources and organization for technical support Outcome of engagement WA can actively support the preservation of BIPOC and locally-owned small businesses in Whittier neighborhood We are able to help facilitate collective power to be built regarding influence over the future of K-Mart redevelopment process to ensure the opportunities and investments made are benefitting community members already here, first and foremost.
+We are able to help facilitate collective power to be built regarding influence over the future of the Former Kmart site to ensure the opportunities and investments made are benefitting community members already here, first and foremost.
 Small business owners are able to thrive with opportunities for business, personal, and financial growth, rather than just getting by or needing to move locations to reach those goals.
-Next steps Track business engagements over 2021 Q3 & Q4 for 2022 follow ups and collective action on K-Mart Redevelopment Continue to identify relevant resources to promote and assist small business community Complete final steps of CRM system implementation and staff training Evaluate and complete alignment of goals and deliverables from 2021 Great Streets grant work with our Project Team outcomes for the Lake Street Alignment Process
+Next steps Continue to identify relevant resources already in existence to promote and assist small business community Complete final steps of CRM system implementation and staff training Evaluate and complete alignment of goals and deliverables from 2021 Great Streets grant work with the Former Kmart process